node-red/cookbook.nodered.org/basic/route-on-property.md

 ### Problem

-You want to route the message to different flows according to the value of the `msg.topic` property.
+You want to route a message to different flows according to the value of the `msg.topic` property.
 For example, you have an <code class="node">MQTT</code> node subscribed to multiple sensors and you want to pass the messages to different Dashboard <code class="node">ui_gauge</code> nodes.